jaylamb1/Guapcoin-MN-Install-V2/Full_MN_Install_Instructions.md

   Both are needed, but once setup and started the cold wallet (which is your desktop wallet) need not be on all the time, and really only needs to be opened once in a while to sync to the blockchain and collect all your rewards earned since the last sync.
 For the masternode (the always on hot wallet) you need only about single core 1Ghz machine with about 2GB of ram and 10-20GB in storage available.

   HOWEVER, the hot wallet needs to been connected to the internet and the blockchain all the time, so relying on your home internet connection for this purpose puts your masternode and the GUAP network at risk (remember that masternodes contribute to the robustness and speed of the GUAP network).
 Best practice is to run the masternode from a virtual private server on a service like vultr.com or digitalocean.com .
 Right now it cost about $10/month to run a VPS on Vultr with those specs and get your masternode going (these are linux systems and the linux versions of the wallet run on Ubunut 16.04 and Ubuntu 18.04).
-The cold wallet (desktop wallet) can run on any Mac or PC made within the last 5 years without any issue.
+The cold wallet (desktop wallet) can run on any Mac or PC made within the last 5 years without any issue, and for the PC there are desktop wallets available for both the Windows and Linux operating systems.

 #### See full instructions below.